Phonics and Reading: a Pathway to Independence

 A Consistent Approach to Phonics

 Trialling of a range of schemes over the past 2 years has led us to implement the Sounds Write phonics programme for our learners.
 We have found that the majority of our young people respond really well to this highly structured, clearly sequenced, code-based approach to the teaching of reading and spelling.
 The programme promotes multi-sensory approaches that heighten engagement and strengthen learning and the response from our children has been overwhelmingly positive.
-Impact is tracked continuously by class teachers using our bespoke assessment system, which enables us to intervene quickly and precisely where slow progress is identified.
+Impact is tracked continuously by class teachers using our ongoing, termly assessment system, which enables us to intervene quickly and precisely where slow progress is identified.
 These sessions are delivered across the school to all students who require the input based on our assessment data.